marharita08/NCTaskManager/README.md

 NCTaskManager is a Java application designed for creating reminders.
 The application allows users to set up one-time or recurring reminders with specific intervals.
 Notifications can be sent via email or displayed as notifications on the computer.

+## Reasons for Development

+This project was developed as part of the Java development course.

 ## Features

 - Create one-time reminders with a specific date and time.